-Here we list some of the most useful public data sources we find on the web.
-We have no relationship with any of these providers and take no responsibility for the accuracy or completeness of any of their data:
+Here I keep a list some of the most useful public data sources we find on the web.
+I have no relationship with any of these providers and take no responsibility for the accuracy or completeness of any of their data.

 - AAStocks – mostly for Hong Kong and Greater China stocks and ETFs

 - HKEXNews – HK Annual reports and other filings

 - Robert Shiller’s Irrational Exuberance data

 - TRACE Bond Market Data and aggregate statistics on Morningstar

 - US Municipal bond data on EMMA